Starting and stopping the server

 When certain Notes

-documents are corrupted or contain non-standard content, they can cause the IBM Notes Traveler server to repeatedly crash as it tries to process these documents.
-A repeating crash prevention feature exists to help minimize IBM Notes
+® documents are corrupted or contain non-standard content, they can cause the Lotus Notes Traveler server to repeatedly crash as it tries to process these documents.
+A repeating crash prevention feature exists to help minimize Lotus Notes

 Traveler server outage in these instances.